 Described as ‘sunshine in your mouth’ this is a wonderful light roast, blending coffees from the Americas and East Africa together.
-It is a soft, easy-drinker that is a nice, calm way to kick off your day.
+It is a soft, easy drinker that is a nice, calm way to kick off your day.

 Even if you are usually a dark roast fan, I think you will be pleasantly surprised with how much body there is to this coffee – the taste really shines through though.
-You get the first hit of cherry before the smooth caramel slides in.
+You get the first hit of the cherry before the smooth caramel slides in.
 It is a clean taste, with no bitterness at all – a lovely consequence of the light roast.

 As with all Caribou Coffees, it is a coffee that has been sourced responsibly – it is 100% Rainforest Alliance Certified, which means that it is “produced using water conservation methods and sustainable farming practices while protecting forests and wildlife habitat.”
-They are a company that seems to take their environmental responsibility seriously.
+They are a company that seems to take its environmental responsibility seriously.